 I started my business as the Fiberactive Quilt Company in 1993, designing and making quilts on a 45 year old Elna Supra and a Nolting Pro quilter.
 I began having health problems.
 And after being told by three separate doctors that I should be wearing a respirator in my studio because of the carcinogenic chemicals on conventional fabric, in 2005 I started the transition to organics.

 I wanted beautiful rich colors for my quilts; but in those days organic meant earth tones.
-So my husband started dyeing fabrics for me (yes, we carried that pun about as far as we could go).
-I have since taken over the dye works myself.
+So started dyeing fabrics.
 I use fiber reactive dyes and low immersion techniques to minimize the environmental impact.

 In summer of 2006 life came to a crashing halt.
 Due to long years of tendinitis, I lost the use of my right hand.
 I was told that the tendons were dead and I would never regain dexterity in my fingers.
 I went into a deep and terrible depression.
 After months of therapy I was able to do basic things, but still functioned mostly with my left hand.
 It was time to get a life again, but I needed a right hand.

 A few years earlier, my church sponsored several Montagnard men, refugees from the mountains of Vietnam.
 These men had escaped through the jungle leaving their wives and children behind.
 When they were settled here, efforts began to bring out their families.
 The first of the wives to arrive was Jum.